siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.98.md

 While JA is set globally and applies to all axes, JD is set per axis and can vary depending on the characteristics of the axis.
 An axis that moves more slowly should have a JD that is less than an axis that can move more quickly, as the larger the JD the faster the machine will move through the junction (i.e. a bigger controlling circle).
 The following example has some representative values for a Probotix Fireball V90 machine.
 The V90 has 5 TPI X and Y screws, and 12 TPI Z. All values in MM.

 <pre>
  $xJD 0.05      Units are mm
  $yJD 0.05
  $zJD 0.02      Setting Z to a smaller value means that moves with a change in the Z component will move proportionately slower depending on the contribution in Z.
- $JA 200,000   Units are mm/min^2.
-As before, commas are ignored and are provided only for clarity
+ $JA 200000     Units are mm/min^2
 </pre>

 ### $aRA - Radius value